yaroslaff/nudecrawler/README.md

 If you specify files for docker (like `-w`, `--stats`, `--resume`, `--log`, `--cache`) path will be modified starting from /work. e.g. `-w urls.txt` will be `-w /work/urls.txt` which is /tmp/run/urls.txt on host.

-### Little bit about internals

-#### Prefiltering
-To speed-up processing, nudecrawler uses pre-filtering, HTTP HEAD request is performed for any image, and further processing is performed only if images passes basic check:
-- Image URL must return status 200
-- If server responds with Content-Length in response headers (telegra.ph uses Content-Length), it must be more then `--minsize` (minsize specified in Kb, and default value is 10Kb).
-This saves us from downloading/filtering icons.